HC grapplers look to dominate home tourney

 “I think he has the potential to be a national qualifier,” Erickson said.
 “We have such a competitive room and he’s just getting better every day.
 He may sneak in and be an All-American at 165 or 174.”

-“We’re excited to see what he (Morana) can do,” Erickson said.
+“We’re excited to see what (Morara) can do,” Erickson said.
 “Joining our team at semester, he helps us fill out those upper weights and allows everybody else to drop down to the weight they should be at.”

 That his wrestlers figure to be pushed by the formative field of competition is another plus the tournament affords the Broncos, Erickson said.
 Competitors will include several wrestlers from University of Nebraska-Lincoln, University of Nebraska-Kearney, Morningside, Missouri Valley, Grand View University and York College.